vimes1984/foundation-angular-admin/README.md

 });

 ```
-so you can add pages in like so a user like so in your routes:
+so you can add sub admin pages like this in your routes.js file :

 ```javascript